-The 16th Annual Phi Mu Alpha Jazz Festival will be held at the Southeast River Campus (near the campus of Southeast Missouri State University) on Friday and Saturday, February 7-8, 2014.
-Our guest artist will be Brad Leali, incredible saxophonist on the staff at the University of North Texas.
+The 17th Annual Phi Mu Alpha Jazz Festival will be held at the Southeast River Campus (near the campus of Southeast Missouri State University) on Friday and Saturday, February 6-7, 2015.
+Our guest artist will be Michael Dease, an extraordinary musician who excels on trombone (but also is a great saxophonist) on the staff at the Michigan State University.
 All interested High School, Junior High and Middle School bands are cordially invited to participate!

 The performance and clinic venue will be the fabulous Donald C. Bedell Performance Hall on the River Campus.
 The festival format (non-contest) rewards all groups by providing both recorded and written comments by expert adjudicators.
 We've gone DIGITAL!
 Recorded comments are now burned onto a single CD, no more cassette tapes!
 In addition, a short educational clinic will be provided for each ensemble following its performance by our expert adjudicators.
 Each band will be adjudicated and rated as Superior, Excellent, Good or Fair by experts in the jazz big band field.
 Trophies will be given to each band and individual citations will be presented for outstanding musicians within each ensemble.

-On Friday at noon, our Studio Jazz Ensemble will perform along with guest artist Brad Leali in a short, mini-concert.
-Clinics with Brad will be scheduled during the day on both days of the festival.
-Friday evening we will feature both Southeast big bands in a gala concert featuring Mr. Leali as soloist.
+On Friday at noon, our Studio Jazz Ensemble will perform along with guest artist Michael Dease in a short, mini-concert.
+Clinics with Michael will be scheduled during the day on both days of the festival.
+Friday evening we will feature both Southeast big bands in a gala concert featuring Mr. Dease as soloist.
 All bands who stay to hear at least three other ensembles will receive free tickets to this event!

 The purposes of the Men's Choral Festival are multi-faceted and include study of vocal technique, rehearsal procedure and performance practice.
 Junior and Senior singers may also take advantage of a brief mini lesson with a member of Southeast's voice faculty as time allows.